vertigis/workflow-activities-maximo/README.md

     - Title: Your desired title
     - Tags: Must include `geocortex-workflow-activity-pack`
 1. Reload [VertiGIS Studio Workflow Designer](https://apps.vertigisstudio.com/workflow/designer/)
-1. The Maximo activities will now appear in the activity toolbox in an `Maximo` category
+1. The Maximo activities will now appear in the activity toolbox in a `Maximo` category

 ### Use the Maximo activities in a workflow